 Common Name: Bobcat

 Misc: This cat is named for its short tail.

 Size and Appearance: The Bobcat is a medium sized cat with a ruff of fur around the sides of the face.
 They weigh between 13-30 pounds, stand 21 inches high and are 30-50 inches long.
 The bobcats in the North tend to be larger than those in the south.
 Their coat color varies Read More

 Relocating the Cats is Not the Solution

 A single bobcat requires 5 square miles of territory in order to have enough prey to support him.
 All exotic cats, male and female, spray to mark their boundaries.
 Except for an overlapping of territory during mating the cats patrol and defend their boundaries against other cats and other top predators.
 These boundaries must be fiercely guarded or the cats will starve to death.
 If two wild cats find themselves in the same area they will fight to the death.
 That is why respecting these scent marked boundary Read More

 Little Feather was five days old when she came to Big Cat Rescue.
 She had been bred at a game farm that bred bobcats and cougars.
 Game farms often breed wild animals to be shot as game, or to be exploited in other awful ways.
 One of the most common is one that you have probably seen.

 If you have ever seen bobcat or lynx mothers with their kittens in a field of flowers, you have probably seen game farm cats.
-Photographers will pay a lot for images they can't get in the wild because Read More
+Photographers will pay a lot for images they can't get in Read More